superbvue/SuperBVue/README.md

 </script>
 ```

 **:fire: Note this is early WIP!
-Currently the focus is on making SuperBoostrapVue stable and feature complete first.
+Currently the focus is on making SuperBVue stable and feature complete first.
 You can [open an issue]https://github.com/superbvue/SuperBVue/issues/new) for bugs or feature requests.**